vinceskahan/v5wiki/csv.md

 _filename_ - The full path of the file.
 Default is `/var/tmp/realtime.txt`

-_mode_ - Indicates whether to append or overwrite.
+_mode_ - Indicates whether to `append` or `overwrite` each time data is written to file.
 Default is `append`.

-_header_ - Indicates whether to include a header at the beginning of the file.
+_header_ - Indicates whether to include a header with the name of each field at the beginning of the file.
 Default is `True`.